 Cahill Gordon & Reindel LLP advises communications companies in every stage of their development and in all aspects of their businesses.
 Recognized as leading practitioners by Chambers USA, our lawyers are well versed in the technical, regulatory and operational concerns of both established and emerging companies offering communications services – including voice, data, and video – and equipment.
 Cahill’s Communications Litigation practice earned the firm a Tier 1 ranking by Media Law International and is recommended as a leading law firm by The Legal 500.
 From the development of market entry strategies to operations and compliance in a complex regulatory environment, we have broad and deep experience practicing in the wireline, wireless, cable, broadband, Internet, broadcast and satellite communications markets – providing a full complement of litigation-focused, regulatory, and corporate and finance advice and representation.

-Cahill's top-ranked litigation practice group has over 100 litigators.
+Cahill's top-ranked litigation practice group has approximately 150 litigators.
 We handle cases in state and federal courts, including the U.S. Supreme Court, and have argued before a wide range of administrative agencies throughout the country, as well as before specially constituted domestic and international arbitration tribunals.

 We routinely represent clients before the FCC and other federal and state courts and administrative agencies throughout the United States in litigation, arbitration, and policy-making proceedings concerning issues unique to companies in the communications sector.
 We have conducted numerous arbitrations and hearings on behalf of cable companies and competitive carriers before state agencies throughout the country.
 The deep experience of our lawyers who focus on federal and state communications law strengthens our ability to produce favorable results with respect to representation before federal and state agencies and federal and state courts.
 We have challenged orders of state regulatory commissions, state tax commissions or departments of revenue, and the FCC in appellate courts, including certiorari petitions to the U.S. Supreme Court.